-According to The Hill, there are over 582 million entrepreneurs in the world.
+According to business data experts, there are over 582 million entrepreneurs in the world.
 Do you want to be one of these epic entrepreneurs?

-Perhaps you’ve had a business idea for a long time.
+Perhaps you have had a business idea for a long time.
 Or you want to make a substantial impact on the world by developing a new product.
-Either way, there’s a handful of tips you should have in your back pocket before embarking on this production endeavor.
+Either way, there are a handful of tips you should have in your back pocket before embarking on this production endeavor.
 Keep reading to find out what these product dev tips are as an aspiring best business builder.

 1. Think About Problems With Product-Based Solutions